bendyworks/caravan/db/migrate/README.md

 ```

 already inside of it.
 The [Sequel gem][migrations] has good documentation
-about writing migrations with it, but we will summarize a bit of it here.
+about writing migrations, but we will summarize some of it here.
 Your
 most common operations will likely be creating and altering tables.
 If you
-were to create a table called `users` you might write something like
+wanted to create a table called `users` you would write something like

 ```ruby
 Sequel.migration do